 Housing Discrimination in Wisconsin

-- Offering different terms, conditions, or privileges between tenants
+- Offering different terms, conditions, or privileges

-- Failing to provide or allow for reasonable accommodations
+- Refusing to provide reasonable accommodations

 Additional Landlord Tenant Regulations in Wisconsin